turkycat/birthday-attack/readme.md

 ## todos

-- allow spent transactions and new outputs to be built in parts, difference and unioned
+- allow spent transactions and new outputs to be built in parts, difference and unioned (in progress)
   - allows for decoding of new transaction scripts

-consider:
-- count script types during blockchain analysis?
 - replace files by database
   - not particularly useful for this program, but the blockchain data would be valuable for others.